 Teach English with Meddeas for a Second Year

-Next year, I have accepted a position towith Meddeas, this time in Palma de Mallorca.
+Next year, I have accepted a position to help with Meddeas, this time in Palma de Mallorca.
 Instead of living with a host family, which is what I did this year, I will be living independently.
 After spending this year living in Spain, I feel confident in my ability to become fully independent.
 In the future, I see myself teaching English in many different parts of the world.
 There is no doubt that an extra year of experience with Meddeas will only allow me to further enhance my skills as an educator.
-Through Meddeas, I have taken a Teaching English as a Foreign Language (TEFL) course and, next year, I will be able to take an Expert in Bilingual Education course.
+Through Meddeas, I have taken a Teaching English as a Foreign Language (TEFL) course.
 The combination of the TEFL course and teaching in the classroom has allowed me to put the skills I learn in the course into practice.

 One of my close friends has been accepted to teach English Language Learners through Teach for America in the United States.
 Another friend has plans to remain in Spain and work at a bilingual outdoor camp.
 One of my friends from the States will be returning as well to teach through Meddeas at a school in Valencia.